MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

     ]
 }
 ```

-with the value for the `name` parameter from the following list: `15-1 RM` and 15-1 space-efficient.
+In both cases, notation *15-1* stands for 15 input T states and 1 output T state.
+The `15-1 space-efficient` distillation unit uses fewer qubits than `15-1 RM` but requires more runtime.
+For more information, see [Table VI](https://arxiv.org/pdf/2211.07629.pdf#page=24).

+> [!NOTE]
+> Using predefined distillation units provides better performance comparing with custom ones.

 #### Customize your distillation units

-Custom distillation units can be defined as follows:
+You can defined your custom distillation units as follows:

 ```JSON
 {